 While dietary supplements and multivitamins can provide an essential boost, it’s also a good idea to incorporate magnesium into your diet with magnesium-rich foods.
 Spinach, pumpkin or squash seeds, lima beans, tuna and brown rice are just a few examples.

-If you’re thinking of how to get rid of a migraine naturally, ginger could be the answer.
+If you’re thinking of how to get rid of migraine naturally, ginger could be the answer.
 Bursting with antioxidants, this well-known spice has infinite health benefits, from relieving indigestion and fighting bacterial infections to easing arthritis pain.

 Ginger is a well-known anti-inflammatory.
 Some people find it beneficial in preventing migraines and alleviating the common symptoms, particularly nausea.
 The National Headache Foundation (NHF) cites an anecdote of a woman who took 500 to 600 milligrams of powdered ginger in water at the first sign of a migraine, and relief came within just 30 minutes.
 After a few days, she began eating raw ginger and went on to report fewer and less intense migraine attacks.